Medical questions & health advice by board certified doctors

+There are several possible causes of the rash that you have found.
 Perhaps the most likely cause is simply a contact allergy.
 This shows up as reddened skin, sometimes with bumps, and is occasionally itchy.